Stuff about me

 the past I co-chaired

 and one working on an anti-spam technology called

 I also co-chaired a world-wide web consortium (W3C) working

 group on XML key management (xkms),

-group and was an invited expert participating in the W3C web security
+and was once an invited expert participating in the W3C web security

 context working group (wsc), which was